 As a Registered Yoga Teacher through Yoga Alliance, Courtney loves guiding students to really feel into their body to connect with what's present there.
 Her classes focus on mindfully moving through the postures (asana) with the breath in order to peel back the layers of resistance so that we can settle our awareness inward, finding stillness and recognizing our deep intrinsic connection to all that is.
 As a license massage therapist, Courtney offers a real treat during savasana too!

-Missy has taught Prekindergarten and Kindergarten in Baltimore County Public Schools for thirty years and was first interested in teaching yoga to her students in her classes and school.
-Through her love of yoga and the healing and calming effects of it, Missy soon wanted to share its benefits with adults as well.
-This inspired her to complete the Avalon 200 Hour Teacher Training in 2011.
-She also trained through Radiant Child to teach yoga to children.
+Missy, RYT-500, first began teaching yoga to children and then quickly wanted to share the benefits and calming effects of it to adults as well.
+This inspired her to complete the Avalon 200 Hour Teacher Training in 2011 and the 300 hour Pranakriya School of Yoga Healing Arts training in 2021.
+She also trained through Radiant Child to teach yoga to children and is working toward completing the Pranakriya Kid’s Yoga training.
+Missy plans on continuing these trainings to complete the RYCT designation.
 In 2017, she trained with Dr. Fishman and Ellen Saltsonstall and received a certificate to teach Yoga for Osteoporosis.
-She is currently seeking her 300 Hour certificate through Pranakriya School of Yoga Healing Arts.
-Missy brings a nurturing style to her classes and builds a safe environment for all students to grow in their practices and receive the many benefits of yoga.
+Missy is an Accessible Yoga ambassador and welcomes everyone into her classes.
+She brings a nurturing style to her classes and builds a safe environment for all students to grow in their practices and receive the many benefits of yoga.
 She enjoys working with students of all ages!

 Bridget began taking yoga classes in 2011 as a complement to her running routine.
 She loved finding new ways to stretch and strengthen my body, and quickly grew to appreciate the physical and emotional awareness that yoga fosters.
 She completed her 200 hour yoga teacher training in 2016 and gave birth to her second daughter two months later.
 After several years of working on her physical and mental health post-pregnancy, she pursued prenatal yoga teacher training as well.
 Her goal is to use this ancient practice to facilitate your own discovery of yourself.